Discovery Green: History

 The City of Houston acquired a portion of the land in front of the George R. Brown Convention Center in 2002.
 When the rest of the property went up for sale, a group of philanthropists led by Maconda Brown O’Connor of the Brown Foundation, and Nancy G. Kinder of the Kinder Foundation approached then-Mayor Bill White with their idea of turning the space into an urban park.
-The Mayor agreed and became a strong advocate of a public-private partnership was developed for the $125 million project.
-Several other philanthropic foundations joined the effort, including the Wortham Foundation and the Houston Endowment, Inc.
+White agreed and became a strong advocate of a public-private partnership developed for the $125 million project.
+Several other philanthropic foundations joined the effort, including the Wortham Foundation and the Houston Endowment, Inc. The Kinder Foundation provided $10 million to help fund the $125 million project.

-The City of Houston purchased the remainder of the land in 2004 and created the framework for the park’s construction and operations, including the role of the new organization, Discovery Green Conservancy, incorporated in 2004.
+The City of Houston purchased the remainder of the land in 2004 and created the framework for the park’s construction and operations, including the formation of Discovery Green Conservancy.

 When the Houston City Council approved the contracts to provide partial funding and support to the park, it also mandated that the “public at large” be engaged in the design and development of the park.
-With the guidance of Project for Public Spaces, the Conservancy mounted the large public meetings and smaller focus groups to solicit public feedback.
+With the guidance of Project for Public Spaces, the Conservancy mounted large public meetings and smaller focus groups to solicit public feedback.
 This feedback became the basis for the park’s programming.

 Hargreaves Associates, an internationally renowned landscape architecture firm based in San Francisco, oversaw the design effort.
 Page [formerly PageSoutherlandPage] designed the park's architecture and Larry Speck was their lead architect.
-Lauren Griffith Associates. provided landscape and horticultural design services.
-Artists Margo Sawyer and Doug Hollis were integral members of the design team and produced three works of art for the park.
+Lauren Griffith Associates provided landscape and horticultural design services.
+Artists Margo Sawyer and Doug Hollis were members of the design team and produced three works of art for the park.
 A large team of local and international engineers and specialists supported the core design team.
-Elmore Public Relations was contracted for marketing and public relations.
+Elmore Public Relations was hired for marketing and public relations.

-Ever since the opening in 2008, the park has added upon.
-An estimate of $1 billion worth of buildings, offices, hotels, and housing projects were added to the park's surroundings.
+Snce the park opened in 2008, an estimated $1 billion worth of buildings, offices, hotels, and housing projects have been built nearby.

-In 2009 the One Park Place opened.
-A high-end residential tower that houses 346 units.
-On 2011, the Hess Tower was built, a 29-story office building.
-On 2016, the Marriott Marquis convention hotel was built north of the park.
-A hotel that holds over 1,000 rooms.
+In 2009, the One Park Place opened, a high-end residential tower that houses 346 units.
+In 2011, the Hess Tower was built, a 29-story office building.
+On 2016, the thousand-room Marriott Marquis convention hotel was built north of the park.

 The park earned LEED certification in October 2009.

-The Kinder Foundation provided $10 million to help fund the $125 million project.

-Design Process
+Design process

-Hargreaves Associates and their team of architects, engineers, and artists took thirteen months to design and finalize the park.
+Hargreaves Associates and their team of architects, engineers, and artists took 13 months to design and finalize the park.
 Notable challenges would be the dense intersection and the intricate design of implementing the garage with the surface park.

-The park is placed in the center of two juxtaposing cross axes.
+The park is placed in the center of cross axes.

-The linear plaza is lined by a multitude Mexican Sycamore trees and uniquely designed pavement.
+The linear plaza is lined by Mexican Sycamore trees and designed pavement.

-Due to the straight nature of the path, it supports farmers markets, art fairs and parades.
+The path supports farmers markets, art fairs and parades.